badoo/kexasol/docs/REFERENCE.md

 ### close()

-Close() should always be called on connection objects.
+Close() should always be called on connection object when it is no longer needed.

-If you forget to do so, connection on Exasol server side will not be terminated until garbage collector cleans up the WebSocket client.
+It is advised to take advantage of Kotlin [`.use{}`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/use.html) function to call close automatically in case of exception.

-Also, `LOGOUT_TIME` in system tables will be missing or inconsistent.
+Non-closed connections may linger in `EXA_ALL_SESSIONS` for a long time, and `LOGOUT_TIME` will be inconsistent.
 ### .loginInfo

 Response data from successful login command, does not change.